tim-mcdonnell/ncaa-prediction-model/docs/development/testing.md

 - `sample_data/`: Small datasets for feature engineering and model testing
 - `expected_results/`: Expected outputs for verification

+**Note on Test Examples:**
+When creating example code to demonstrate usage patterns:
+- Implementation examples go in the root `/examples/` directory, not in `tests/` or `src/`
+- Test-specific examples should be in test docstrings or comments within test files
+- Never create example implementations within source directories

 ### Parameterized Testing

 Use parameterized testing to evaluate components with multiple inputs: